Data Protection Notice

 If you have expressly given your consent to receive our newsletter, we will use your e-mail address to send you our newsletter on a regular basis and to inform you about legal developments, events and other topics relating to us (legal basis is Art.
 6 para.
 1 s.
 1 lit. a GDPR).

-After your registration, we will send an e-mail to the e-mail address provided.
-In this e-mail we will ask you to confirm your registration.
-If no confirmation is received within 24 hours, your information will be blocked and deleted after one month.
+After your registration we will send an e-mail to the given e-mail address.
+In this e-mail we will ask you to confirm your registration by return e-mail.
+If no confirmation is received within 24 hours, your information will be deleted as soon as possible.
 We save your IP address and the date and time of your registration or confirmation when you register and confirm, in order to prevent possible misuse of your personal data and to be able to provide proof of registration.

 You can unsubscribe at any time.
 You can declare your cancellation by clicking on the link contained in each newsletter.
 Alternatively, you can also send your cancellation request at any time to email@example.com by e-mail or use our contact data in the imprint of the website.